 Writer/Editor/Voiceover needed for media production company in Amsterdam North.
 Applicant must speak excellent English and be passionate about movies/have strong knowledge of all things Hollywood.

-This short story was taken from my collection Notes From The Netherlands.
+‘Celebrations and Recriminations’ is the first chapter of my short story collection Notes From The Netherlands.

 You can also check out my bite-sized travel reports from around The Netherlands.